High-performance Premium Storage and managed disks for VMs

 To learn about premium storage account limits, see Premium Storage scalability and performance targets.

 Premium locally redundant storage

 A premium storage account supports only locally redundant storage as the replication option.
 Locally redundant storage keeps three copies of the data within a single region.
 For regional disaster recovery, you must back up your VM disks in a different region by using Azure Backup.
 You also must use a geo-redundant storage (GRS) account as the backup vault.

 Azure uses your storage account as a container for your unmanaged disks.
 When you create an Azure VM that supports Premium Storage with unmanaged disks, and you select a premium storage account, your operating system and data disks are stored in that storage account.

-Premium Storage supports B-series, DS-series, DSv2-series, DSv3-series, Esv3-series, GS-series, Ls-series, M-series, and Fs-series VMs.
+Premium Storage is supported on a wide variety of Azure VMs.
 You can use standard and premium storage disks with these VM types.
 You cannot use premium storage disks with VM series that are not Premium Storage-compatible.

-These are some of the features of the DS-series, DSv2-series, GS-series, Ls-series, and Fs-series VMs:
+These are some of the features supported on premium storage enabled VMs:

-You can add DS-series VMs to a cloud service that has only DS-series VMs.
+Using the example of a DS-series VMs, you can add a DS-series VM to a cloud service that has only DS-series VMs.
 Do not add DS-series VMs to an existing cloud service that has any type other than DS-series VMs.
 You can migrate your existing VHDs to a new cloud service that runs only DS-series VMs.
 If you want to use the same virtual IP address for the new cloud service that hosts your DS-series VMs, use reserved IP addresses.
-GS-series VMs can be added to an existing cloud service that has only GS-series VMs.

 Operating system disk